Spectral Metric and Einstein Functionals: Spectral functionals for the operators of Laplace type

 We have then \begin{prop} The metric and Einstein functional associated to the spin Laplacian are proportional to the functionals of the scalar Laplacian,

 \end{prop}

-\begin{proof} This is an immediate consequence of Theorem \ref{lifteinstein}.
+\begin{proof} This is a consequence of \reftext{Theorem~\ref{lifteinstein}}.
 While the result for the metric functional is obvious for the Einstein functional we see the trace of the additional term, arising from the curvature of the connection vanishes,

-due to the skew symetry of the Riemann tensor in the two last indices. $\Box$\end{proof}
+due to the skew \xch{symmetry}{symetry} of the Riemann tensor in the two last indices. \end{proof}